Resources for Students

 NMSU-A currently offers the following degrees 100% online:

-- Business Office Technology Associate of Applied Science and Certificate
+- Business Management (Marketing), Associate of Applied Science Degree

 Course options are available in all online programs so there is never a need to attend face-to-face classes on campus.
 Any synchronous sessions will always be virtual and identified at the beginning of that particular course.